workkkfor2012/gemini-coder/packages/website/docs/tips.md

 # Tips

-Here are some tips and best practices for using Gemini Coder effectively.
+Here are some tips and best practices for using Code Web Chat effectively.

 ## Context